SENSlab/SENS_Publication/README-en.md

 Select the minus button of the publication information you want to delete.
 When selected, the minus button turns red.

-6. Public Check Box
-If checked, information will be reflected on the homepage.
-You can not put a check if there is no information selected with the minus button on the homepage.

-7. DELETE Button
+6. DELETE Button
 Press the minus button to delete selected publication information.

-5. Menu Bar
+7. Menu Bar
 Register: Press to switch to SENS Publication Register.
 Editor: Press to switch to SENS Publication Editor.